xcore/sc_spi/app_spi_master_demo/doc_quickstart/quickstart.rst

 SPI Master Demo Application: Quick Start Guide
 ==============================================

-This simple demonstration of xTIMEcomposer Studio functionality uses the XP-SKC-L2 Slicekit L2 Core Board together with the xSOFTip ``module_spi_master`` to demonstrate how the module is used to communicate with an SPI slave device.
+This simple demonstration of xTIMEcomposer Studio functionality uses the XP-SKC-L2 Slicekit L2 Core Board together with the xSOFTip ``module_spi_master`` to demonstrate how the module is used to communicate with an SPI slave device, the SPI flash device on the board (M25P16 flash).

+Note: Running this program will overwrite any existing data in the flash.

 Hardware Setup
 --------------